 Finishers Medals & Trophies

-All finishers will receive a GMU 2014 medal and a T-Shirt and a Mug.
+All finishers will receive a GMU medal and Technical T-Shirt.

 The organisers reserve the right to change or amend any part of the event.